-We will only pass Personal Data to a third party if we have signed a contract or agreed to terms of service that require them to abide by the requirements of the Data Protection Act, General Data Protection Regulation and successive legislation and treat your information as carefully as we would only use the information for the purposes for which it was supplied.
+We will only pass Personal Data to a third party if we have signed a contract or agreed to terms of service that require them to abide by the requirements of the UK retained EU law version of the General Data Protection Regulation and successive legislation and treat your information as carefully as we would only use the information for the purposes for which it was supplied.

 Storing your information

 Information is stored by us on computers located in the UK.
-In addition, we may process your data in other countries both within and outside the European Economic Area but only where tightly controlled by appropriate contractual arrangements.
+In addition, we may process your data in other countries both within and outside the European Union and the European Economic Area but only where tightly controlled by appropriate contractual arrangements.
 We may also store information in paper files.

 How long we keep your Personal Data

 We will keep your information only for as long as we need it to provide you with the goods, services or information you have required, to administer your relationship with us, to inform our research or the preferences of our supporters or to comply with the law.
 When we no longer need information, we will always dispose of it securely.

 Some Personal Data we hold is retained to fulfil statutory obligations, for example there is an HMRC requirement to retain of Gift Aid declarations for a set period of 6 years.
 In these instances, the legal obligation is our lawful reason for continuing to retain the data and this cannot be overridden by an objection from you.
 However, for processing which we carry out on the basis of consent you have given us, you have the right to withdraw your consent to any particular usage of your data at any time.

 The UK retained EU law version of the General Data Protection Regulation gives you certain rights over your data and how we use it.
 These include the right to:

 access to the Personal Data we hold about you, known as a subject access request